-- According to the EU Association Agreement, the Ministry of Culture and Protection of Monuments of Georgia elaborated and the government approved "Strategy of Culture 2025", which defines vision, goals and objectives of the state in the field of culture.
-Georgia is the first among Easter Partnership countries, which became the member of EU Programme "Creative Europe". - The legislation related to culture and protection of monuments will be improved; Cultural Heritage Code will be elaborated. - Accessibility of the culture will be improved for broad society, especially for population residing in regions, ethnic minorities and people with disabilities; infrastructural projects will be implemented for maintenance of cultural heritage; culture will be promoted in broad society; media potential will be used for promotion and development of culture and creative sector. - The development of art education will be facilitated, qualification of the specialists of the sector will be improved. - Combined football and rugby pitches will be constructed in accordance with internationals standards; new sport palaces will be built in regional centres; effective model will be developed for management of sport infrastructure, which will be based on cooperation between public and private sector. - Funding of football clubs and programmes of different levels will be continued during following four years; transfer of football teams in private ownership, children's and women's football, as well as age teams (including national team) will be promoted. - Sport tourism strategy will be elaborated in coordination with national sport federations, which together with promotion of the country will precondition effective use of existing sport infrastructure.
+- According to the EU Association Agreement, the Ministry of Culture and Monuments Protection of Georgia elaborated "Strategy of Culture 2025" which was approved by the government.
+It defines vision, goals and objectives of the state in the field of culture.
+Georgia is the first among Easter Partnership countries that became the member of EU Programme "Creative Europe". - The legislation related to culture and protection of monuments will be improved; Cultural Heritage Code will be elaborated. - Accessibility of the culture will be improved for a broad society, especially for population residing in regions, ethnic minorities and people with disabilities; Infrastructural projects will be implemented for maintenance of cultural heritage; Culture will be promoted in broad society; Media's potential will be used for promotion and development of culture and creative sector. - The development of art education will be facilitated; Qualification of the specialists of the sector will be improved.

+- Combined football and rugby pitches will be constructed in accordance with internationals standards; New sport palaces will be built in regional centres; Effective model will be developed for management of sport infrastructure, which will be based on cooperation between public and private sector. - Funding of football clubs and programmes of different levels will be continued during following four years; Transfer of football teams in private ownership, children's and women's football, as well as age teams (including national team) will be promoted. - Sport tourism strategy will be elaborated in coordination with national sport federations.
+It will lead to the efficient use of infrastructure together with country's popularization.